microsoft/code-with-engineering-playbook/developer-experience/readme.md

 - Retrospectives.
 Create a card that describes the struggle
 - Standup Blockers.
 Call out being blocked not being able to test change and why that cant be done.

-#### Fixing the Struggles

-Once raised, use the following steps to capture and create **actionable** fix.

-1. Define the problem - End to end testing is only possible when the solution is deployed to environment in Azure
-2. Identify a potential solution - Ability to run automated end-to-end tests on the developer machine.
-3. Justify fixing the problem - The team has identified this issue as the root cause for 3 stories not completing within their sprint over the past 2 sprints.

 ### Single IDE Instance